Shaan106/CUDA_time/README.md

 }
 ```
 ### Calling kernel

+To call a kernel function from the host, use the following syntax.
+The `<<<...>>>` syntax is specific to CUDA and is used to specify the number of blocks and threads that will be used to run the kernel.

 ```cpp
 	//n_blocks, n_threads
 GPUFunction<<<1, 1>>>();
 ```

 ### CUDA Synchronization

+Syncrhonize the CPU with the GPU to ensure that all the kernels have finished running before continuing with the CPU code.

 ```cpp
 cudaDeviceSynchronize();
 ```

 ### Mapping cuda indexes into index of data

+Common way of mapping indexes of data to CUDA threads and blocks.

 ``` cpp
 int data_index = threadIdx.x + blockIdx.x * blockDim.x;
 ```